 Of course, all this convenience comes at a cost.
 Motorized kayaks have the highest price tag.
 A motor and battery adds time and effort getting on the water.
 But if you want to take a kayak to the limits of rigging and fishing, an electric motor-powered yak is the top option.

-Best Motorized Kayak for Fishing: Old Town Sportsman Autopilot 136
+Best Motorized Kayak: Old Town Sportsman Autopilot 136

 Get There Easily